swvn9/rowboat-docs/README.md

+# Speedboat

+Speedboat is a clone of Rowboat taken before the change to REACT and addition of premium.
+This documentation is also a clone taken at the time before the update to prevent confusion between versions ans is intended for use when configuring SPEEDBOAT

+_I did not create Speedboat or this documentation, full credit goes to _[_b1naryth1ef/b1nzy_](https://github.com/b1naryth1ef)_ on github._

+---

 # Rowboat

 Rowboat is a utilitarian and administration assistant for Discord.
 It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
 The freely hosted version of Rowboat is private, and only added on high-traffic servers.
 Rowboat is [open-source](https://github.com/b1naryth1ef/rowboat).